emmanuelkamala/re-former/README.md

 # README

 This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
+The purpose of this project is to learn on how to create forms in RoR and use it to interact with the database using Active Record.
 Find it at https://www.theodinproject.com/courses/ruby-on-rails/lessons/forms

 ## Getting started